With Ethiopia on brink of escalation, diplomacy in doubt | Times Leader

 By CARA ANNA

-NAIROBI, Kenya (AP) — Alarm spiraled Tuesday over Ethiopia’s imminent tank attack on the capital of the defiant Tigray region, with a rush of warnings about protecting civilians three weeks after the war began.
+NAIROBI, Kenya (AP) — Alarm spiraled Tuesday over Ethiopia’s imminent tank attack on the capital of the defiant Tigray region and its population of half a million people, while the U.N.
+Security Council met for the first time on the three-week-old conflict amid warnings that food in the region is running out.

 A year before taking power in Ethiopia and introducing reforms to win the Nobel Peace Prize, Abiy successfully defended a PhD thesis in conflict resolution.
 Now he sits in Africa’s diplomatic capital, home of the African Union, and rejects calls for dialogue.

-Meanwhile, a powerful voice in efforts for dialogue, the United States, is in disarray as the Trump administration remains focused on internal politics after losing the November election — and after President Donald Trump infuriated Ethiopia with comments on a separate issue this year.
+Meanwhile, a powerful voice in diplomatic efforts, the United States, is in disarray as the Trump administration focuses on internal politics after losing the November election — and after President Donald Trump infuriated Ethiopia with comments on a separate issue this year.

-The diplomatic vacuum has brought Ethiopia, one of Africa’s most powerful and populous countries, to what Amnesty International calls “the brink of a deadly escalation” at the heart of the strategic Horn of Africa.
+The diplomatic vacuum has brought Ethiopia, one of Africa’s most powerful and populous countries, to what Amnesty International calls “the brink of a deadly escalation.”

-With time running out before the assault on Mekele and its population of some half-million people, the U.N.
-Security Council is reportedly meeting Tuesday to discuss the situation.
+Just ahead of the assault on Mekele, the U.N.
+Security Council met behind closed doors on Tuesday to discuss the situation in Ethiopia for the first time.
+Members expressed support for the new AU-led envoy effort, one council diplomat said, speaking on condition of anonymity to discuss the conversation.

-In an unusually public disagreement over the weekend, the current African Union chair, South African President Cyril Ramaphosa, backed three high-level envoys for Ethiopia, an initiative the U.N. chief quickly praised for “efforts to peacefully resolve the conflict.”
+Over the weekend, the current AU chair, South African President Cyril Ramaphosa, backed three high-level envoys, an initiative the U.N. chief quickly praised for “efforts to peacefully resolve the conflict.”

 “All possible scenarios will be on the table to talk, except bringing the gang to the table as a legitimate entity,” senior Ethiopian official Redwan Hussein told reporters.
 Abiy’s government insists the leaders of the Tigray People’s Liberation Front are criminals on the run.